-The work prioritizes collaborative social projects, and reflects back on them through printed matter, films, and exhibitions.
-I rode a large tricycle around projecting Chaplin films on my back and inspiring spontaneous parades.
-We provided sites for cooperative play at a busy downtown New Haven bus stop, including homemade musical instruments, a wall for graffiti writing, and an object exchanging shed.
-A collaborator and I organized 100 Willimantic people to build a wooden boat, and utilized it for actions about the misuse of local waterways.
-I built several guerrilla libraries in New York City, strategically claiming public spaces as information commons.
-I took a 26-mile decolonization walk counterclockwise around Boston’s Mission Church, reacting to the church bells, trespassing enthusiastically, getting to know the land.
+My work begins with collaborative social engagement projects, and reflects back on them through printed matter, films, and exhibitions.
+In an early project between 2005-2009, I rode a large tricycle around Manhattan, projecting 16mm Chaplin films on my back and inspiring spontaneous parades of viewers.
+In 2006-10, a collaborator and I organized 100 people to build a wooden boat, and utilized it for public actions, videos, and exhibitions about the misuse of local waterways and cities.